idealogica/lavanda/readme.md

 ---

 <br />
-At this point if you have implelemented mehods described above you will meet all requirements for you Lavanda model so for now it can be used for displaying list of items and item itself.
+At this point if you have implelemented mehods described above you will meet all requirements for you Lavanda model.
+So for now it can be used for displaying list of items and item itself.
 Now you can follow **http://yourdomain/admin** adddress and test it.<br />
 Perhaps you may want to continue model tweaking and override other methods to provide ability of searching, sorting, adding and editing items.